Hammer blow

-In rail terminology, hammer blow or dynamic augment is a vertical force which alternately adds to and subtracts from the locomotive's weight on a wheel.
+In rail terminology, hammer blow or dynamic augment is a vertical force which alternately adds to and subtracts from the locomotive's effective weight on a wheel.
 It is transferred to the track by the driving wheels of many steam locomotives.
 It is an out-of-balance force on the wheel (known as overbalance).
 It is the result of a compromise when a locomotive's wheels are unbalanced to off-set horizontal reciprocating masses, such as connecting rods and pistons, to improve the ride.
 The hammer blow may cause damage to the locomotive and track if the wheel/rail force is high enough.

 Principles

-The addition of extra weights on the wheels reduces the unbalanced reciprocating forces on the locomotive but causes it to be out of balance vertically creating hammer blow.
+The addition of extra weights on the wheels reduces the unbalanced reciprocating forces on the locomotive, but causes it to be out of balance, causing vertical hammer blow.

-Locomotives were balanced to their individual cases, especially if several of the same design were constructed (a class).
-Each class member was balanced for its normal operating speed.
+Locomotives were balanced to their individual cases, especially if several of the same design (i.e. a locomotive class) were constructed.
+The members of each class of locomotive were balanced for their normal operating speed.
 Between 40% and 50% of the reciprocating weights on each side were balanced by rotating weights in the wheels.